Dynamical signature of vortex mass in Fermi superfluids

-We thank A. L. Fetter for critical reading of the manuscript and useful suggestions.
-A. R. received funding from the European Union’s Horizon research and innovation programme under the Marie Skłodowska-Curie grant agreement \textit{Vortexons} (no.~101062887).
-P. M. and A. R. acknowledge support by the Spanish Ministerio de Ciencia e Innovaci\'on (MCIN/AEI/10.13039/501100011033, grants PID2020-113565GB-C21 and PID2023-147469NB-C21), and by the Generalitat de Catalunya (grant 2021 SGR 01411).
-P. M. further acknowledges support by the {\it ICREA Academia} program.
+\prlsection{Acknowledgments} We thank A. L. Fetter for a critical reading of the manuscript and useful suggestions and A. Recati for stimulating discussions.
+A.R. received funding from the European Union’s Horizon research and innovation programme under the Marie Skłodowska-Curie grant agreement \textit{Vortexons} (No.~101062887), and from the ``La Caixa'' Foundation through the Junior Leader Fellowship LCF/BQ/PR25/12110014.
+A.R. and P.M. acknowledge financial support by the Spanish Ministerio de Ciencia, Innovación y Universidades (grant PID2023-147469NB-C21, financed by MICIU/AEI/10.13039/501100011033 and FEDER-EU).
+P.M. further acknowledges support by the {\it ICREA Academia} program.
 M. Cal., A. R. and P. M. would like to thank the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université) and the LabEx CARMIN (ANR-10-LABX-59-01) for their support.
 G.W. acknowledges the National Science Centre, Poland, for support under grant UMO-2022/45/B/ST2/00358.
-M. Cap ackwnoledges financial support of MUR via PRIN 2020 (Prot.
-2020JLZ52N 002) programs, and by the European Union - NextGen- erationEU through PRIN 2022 (Prot.
-20228YCYY7), National Recovery and Resilience Plan (NRRP) MUR Project No. PE0000023-NQSTI, and No. CN00000013- ICSC.
-We acknowledge Polish high-performance computing infrastructure PLGrid for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through PLL/2023/04/016476.
+M. Cap. acknowledges financial support of MUR via PRIN 2020 (Prot.
+2020JLZ52N 002) programs, and by the European Union - NextGenerationEU through PRIN 2022 (Prot.
+20228YCYY7), National Recovery and Resilience Plan (NRRP) MUR Project No. PE0000023-NQSTI, and No. CN00000013-ICSC.
+We acknowledge the Polish high-performance computing infrastructure PLGrid for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through PLL/2023/04/016476.

+\prlsection{Author contributions} A.R., M.Cal. and G.W. conceived the study.
+G.W. prepared and performed the numerical simulations.
+A.R., M.Cal, P.M. and G.W. analyzed the output of numerical simulations.
+All authors contributed to the interpretation of the results and to the writing of the manuscript.

+\prlsection{Data availability} Data underlying the study and detailed instructions on how to reproduce the results are available via the Zenodo repository~\cite{Zenodo}.